 A foundation is a critical part of any building structure.
 This is because a house sits on the foundation that rests on the footing thus dispersing the weight of the structure upon the soil.
 When a house foundation gets damaged, the foundation begins to settle necessitating major repairs which are costly.

-Why It Is Good to Use an Experienced Professional To Underpin Your Foundation
+Why It Is Good to Use an Experienced Professional To Underpin Your Foundation?

-Some contractors fail to do a good job because of lack of good engineering knowledge or attempting to save costs.
-Contractors interested in simply making a sale may ignore fundamental guidelines associated with using piers to underpin a house foundation.
+Some contractors fail to do a good job because of a lack of good engineering knowledge or attempting to save costs.
+Contractors interested in simply making a sale may ignore fundamental guidelines associated with using piers to underpin a foundation.

-Unlike rogue contractors who try to take shortcuts using piers, a reputable expert follows the right procedure.
+Unlike rogue contractors who try to take shortcuts using foundation piers, a reputable expert follows the right procedure.
 Reputable contractors also offer their clients a full warranty that covers the entire repairs as opposed to a limited warranty.
+A properly engineered pier foundation system should address these 3 key factors:

 - Height of the building’s foundation.